 Things to do in Iceland in October

 Iceland is a wonderful destination to visit all year round.
 But the beauty of visiting Iceland in October is experiencing variety in the weather conditions.
-We were fortunate to have experienced sun, rain, flurries, and rainbow on the same day in October.
+We were fortunate to have experienced sun, rain, flurries, and a rainbow on the same day in October.

 Multi-day tours to North Iceland are also possible in October.
 North Iceland’s most stunning sights, such as Lake Myvatn, the waterfalls Dettifoss and Godafoss, etc are perfect to explore in the fall.

 October and late winter months are great for sighting the Northern Lights in Iceland.
-Northern lights tours are offered from Reykjavik between 08:30 pm to 10:00 pm.
+Northern Lights tours are offered from Reykjavik between 08:30 pm to 10:00 pm.

 Other winter tours like ice caves, snowmobile, super jeep tours, and glacier lagoon hike tours are also available from October through February.